MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/unsupported-properties-in-a-table-object-or-table-filter.md

-If you attempt to use one of the computed properties listed below in a Jet filter (referencing the property by its explicit property name) for **Table.Restrict**, you will get the error, **IDS_ERR_ES_INVALIDRESTRICTION**:
+If you attempt to use one of the computed properties listed below in a Jet filter (referencing the property by its explicit property name) for **Table.Restrict**, you'll get the error, **IDS_ERR_ES_INVALIDRESTRICTION**:

 - **AutoResolvedWinner**